 Don’t you long to stop acting out a second-rate inauthentic version of who you want others to erroneously believe so that you feel you are enough for them?
 Because to leave that and walk in becoming a first-rate version of you really are is 1) True freedom in Christ, 2) True love to those who need you most, and 3) True value to the spheres of influence you have.

-Reach out if you relate, and want to learn more! #thinktoempowerchange
+I love to chat about these things, so reach out if you relate, and want to learn more! #thinktoempowerchange